CorryJ/teamworkProjects/README.md

-##Teamwork Projects - Getting logged time per project in a set time period##
+##Teamwork Projects - Getting logged time per project in a set time period<h2>

 Programme (python) to get time logs for each project in Teamwork Projects using Teamwork API.